binance/binance-spot-api-docs/fix-api.md

 - Supports placing orders, canceling orders, and querying current limit usage.
 - Supports receiving all of the account's [ExecutionReport`<8>`](#executionreport) and [List Status`<N>`](#liststatus).
 - Only API keys with `FIX_API` are allowed to connect.
+- QuickFix Schema can be found [here](https://github.com/binance/binance-spot-api-docs/blob/master/fix/schemas/spot-fix-oe.xml).

 ### FIX API Drop Copy sessions

 - Endpoint is: `tcp+tls://fix-dc.binance.com:9000`
 - Supports receiving all of the account's [ExecutionReport`<8>`](#executionreport) and [List Status`<N>`](#liststatus).
 - Only API keys with `FIX_API` or `FIX_API_READ_ONLY` are allowed to connect.

-QuickFix schema file can be found [here](https://github.com/binance/binance-spot-api-docs/blob/master/fix/schemas/spot-fix-oe.xml).
+- QuickFix Schema can be found [here](https://github.com/binance/binance-spot-api-docs/blob/master/fix/schemas/spot-fix-oe.xml).

-FIX connections require TLS encryption.
-Please either use native TCP+TLS connection or set up a local proxy such as [stunnel](https://www.stunnel.org/) to handle TLS encryption.
+### Fix Market Data sessions

+* Endpoint is: `tcp+tls://fix-md.binance.com:9000`
+* Supports market data streams and active instruments queries.
+* Does not support placing or canceling orders.
+* Only API keys with `FIX_API` or `FIX_API_READ_ONLY` are allowed to connect.
+* QuickFix Schema can be found [here](https://github.com/binance/binance-spot-api-docs/blob/master/fix/schemas/spot-fix-md.xml).

 ### API Key Permissions